 Red coconut chutney can vary in spiciness depending on the amount and type of dried chilies.
 Traditionally, it is moderately spicy, but you can adjust the spice level according to your preference.

 Yes, you can easily adjust the spiciness of red coconut chutney.
-To make it milder, reduce the amount of dry red chilies or remove the seeds before using them in the recipe.
-You can also add a small amount of yogurt or coconut milk to mellow down the spiciness.
+To make it milder, reduce the dry red chilies or remove the seeds before using them in the recipe.
+You can also add some yogurt or coconut milk to mellow the spiciness.

 Serving Suggestions